 - 1. Apply for admission to the College through the Admissions Office. - 2.
 Complete a Free Application for Federal Student Aid (FAFSA) at www.FAFSA.ed.gov after October 1 to establish eligibility for the entire academic year beginning with the following fall semester.
 The Williamsburg Technical College code -- 009322 -- and electronic signatures are required.
 Students and parents, if necessary, must obtain an FSA ID at the FAFSA website for electronic signatures.
 A Student Aid Report (SAR) will be sent to the student, who must check it for accuracy.
 Completion of the FAFSA is mandatory in order to be considered for SC Lottery Tuition Assistance monies unless the student is eligible to file a waiver. - 3.
-Register and submit an interview at the Williamsburg Technical College Virtual Financial Aid Office (VFAO) at williamsburgtech.vfao.com.
-You must know your Expected Family Contribution (EFC) found on your SAR to complete the VFAO application.
-You will be contacted by the VFAO with either an award letter or a request for more information.
-Use the VFAO to submit questions you may have or to review the status of your application.
-Students MUST maintain an active email address, as all financial aid communication is conducted through email. - 4.
-Once all requirements are met, eligibility is established and the student's file is complete, financial assistance will be awarded and an award letter will be sent to the student's email address.
+Students will then be contacted by the financial aid office via the email that is listed on their FAFSA.
+This email will be a confirmation that we have or need their FAFSA.
+It will also include instructions on submitting any documentation that may be needed.
+Once a student has signed up for classes they will receive a confirmation email from their advisor. - 4.
+Once a student's classes are added and all requirements are met, eligibility is established and the student's file is complete, financial assistance will be awarded and an email will be sent to the students email address confirming that award is complete.
+This email MUST be received prior to getting a stamped schedule from the business affairs office.
+Students MUST maintain an active email address, as all financial aid communication is conducted via email.